 How do I know if my baby has regurgitation?

-An otherwise healthy infant between three weeks and 12 months of age has regurgitation if it meets both criteria:
+An otherwise healthy infant between three weeks and 12 months of age has regurgitation if he or she meets the following criteria:

 - Two or more regurgitations per day for three weeks or more

-- No retching, hematemesis, failure to thrive, feeding or swallowing difficulties or abnormal posturing
+- No retching, hematemesis, swallowing or feeding difficulties, abnormal posturing

-In infants, the esophageal sphincter that prevents food from flowing back up towards the mouth, is not completely formed.
-Furthermore, the gastric motility is not fully developed either.
-The regurgitations gradually disappear during the child’s first year as the digestive tract matures and the child begins to be in an upright position more often.
+Regurgitation occurs when the esophageal sphincter, which prevents food from flowing back up towards the mouth, is not fully formed in infants.
+Regurgitations gradually disappear during the child’s first year as the digestive tract matures and the child begins to be in an upright position more often.

 What is colic?